jamespost/JTPAudio_InteractiveAudioSystem/Assets/Scripts/Production Documentation/Technical Brief for Gameplay Programmer_ Project Resonance.md

 # **Project Resonance: Technical Brief & Programming Guidelines**

+## **Code Style & Best Practices**

+- **Consistency:** Follow C# naming conventions (PascalCase for classes/methods, camelCase for variables).
+- **Comments:** Use XML documentation for public APIs and concise inline comments for complex logic.
+- **Events & Audio:** Always reference our existing EventManager and AudioManager systems for event handling and audio playback.
+Do not implement new event or audio systems—extend or use the established patterns.
+- **Inspector Exposure:** Use `[Header]`, `[Tooltip]`, and `[SerializeField]` to keep the Inspector organized and designer-friendly.
+- **Single Responsibility:** Each script/class should have one clear purpose.
+- **Avoid Hardcoding:** Use ScriptableObjects for all tunable data.

+> **Note:** Before introducing new patterns or systems, review how similar functionality is handled in our current architecture, especially for events and audio, to maintain project cohesion.

 1.  **Objective**
     1. This document outlines the technical implementation strategy for *Project Resonance*.
 The primary goal is to build a robust, performant, and scalable foundation for a wave-based FPS.